1. Why do you want to work in this industry?

 If you can avoid it, don't give an exact number.
 The first person to name a price in a salary negotiation loses.
 Instead, re-iterate your commitment to the job itself.
 If you have to, give a broad range based on research you've conducted on that particular role, in your particular city.

 Good answer: "I'm more interested in the role itself than the pay.
 That said, I'd expect to be paid the appropriate range for this role, based on my five years of experience.
 I also think a fair salary would bear in mind the high cost of living here in New York City."

 Bad answer: "I'm the best candidate for the role."

 A good answer will reiterate your qualifications, and will highlight what makes you unique.

-Good answer: "I've been a firefighter for the past five years – my boss has said time and time again that without me, the department wouldn't function so well.
+Good answer: "I've been a firefighter for the past five years – my boss has said time and time again that without me, the department wouldn't function as well.
 I've also taken the time to educate myself on some of the non-standard techniques used in first response.
-I can react quickly in hectic situations, and can handle the responsibilities of a leadership role.
+I can react quickly in hectic situations, and handle the responsibilities of a leadership role.
 What's good enough for most people is never really good enough for me."

 9. What is your greatest failure, and what did you learn from it?

 Bad answer: I never finished law school – and everything that has happened since then has taught me that giving up, just because the going gets tough, is a huge mistake."